vagnes/orthrus/README.md

 | SER: \<STRING>                      | Print string to serial console                         |
 | QUIT                                | Quits the routine/script                               |

+Please see examples in the "routines" folder.

 ## Installation

+Simply clone this repository to your Adafruit Metro M4 Airlift Lite and make sure you have the required libraries installed.

+### Required libraries

+* Adafruit HID
+* Neopixel
+* Simpleio

 ## Running

-## Required libraries

-## Acknowledgements
+The software should start automatically.

+The current configuration is three buttons (at digital pins 2, 3 and 4) which corresponds to routine_a.osl, routine_b.osl and routine_c.osl respectively.

 ## Todo and planned features

-- Automatic obfuscation (Missing zlib; EP should be pre-obfuscated anyway)
-- OLED screen control
+* OLED screen control
-- Wifi enabled control
+* Wifi enabled control
-- Duckyscript -> OSL
+* Duckyscript -> OSL
-- Joystick support
+* Joystick/gamepad support
-- Add counter
+* Add counter in OSL
-- Neopixel control
+* Neopixel control with OSL